-AACSB: Reflective Thinking Blooms: Apply Learning Goal: 02-02 Explain what capitalism is and how free markets work.
-Level of Learning: 3 Application of principles Topic: How Free Markets Work
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-2 Level of Learning 3: Application of principles Nickels - Chapter 02 #314 Topic: How Free Markets Work

-309. Identify and describe the 4 basic rights that form the foundation of capitalism.
+315. (p.
+35) Identify and describe the 4 basic rights that form the foundation of capitalism.

 The four basic rights are the right to private property, the right to own and operate a business and earn a profit, the right to freedom of competition, and the right to freedom of choice.

 The right to private property means that individuals can buy, sell, and use land, buildings, machinery, and other forms of property, and can pass on their property to their children.

 The right to own a business and keep all of its profits means that in capitalism businesses are privately owned and operated to further the interests of the owner.
 People who start businesses thus have a strong incentive to work hard and produce goods and services that are in demand.
 This is a key element of the invisible hand principle described by Adam Smith.